 SOLUTION: Remove the engine cover and clean the cooling fins.
 Replace any damaged fins.
 Ensure the heat shield is attached correctly.

-9. Dirty Spark Plug on a Simplicity Mower
+9. Dirty Spark Plug

 A fouled spark plug can cause intermittent spark causing the mower to die.
 Remove the plug and inspect its condition.